 THEN I gave my usual generic Android ONVIFER program a whirl, knowing only that at some point I will have put my usual password for internal devices into the camera – and guess what, it worked immediately.

-Ansd there it is – the ESCAM PVR008 – simple, cheap, works well, 1080p – half-decent output – not too shabby for something first advertised at least a couple of years ago.
-Not inthe same league as my Imou cameras but then not in the same price league either.
+Ansd there it is – the ESCAM PVR008 (QC1) – simple, cheap, works well, 1080p – half-decent output – not too shabby for something first advertised at least a couple of years ago.
+Not in the same performance league as my Imou cameras (there’s a lag and video is a bit choppy) but then not in the same price league either.

 Getting it working on my PC is another matter, but using PS6Lite or Onvifer on the mobile – easy.